TEDxBerkeley/site-client/README.md

-#Template Client Tier
+#TEDxBerkeley Client Tier

-This is a template client tier for a sample Braiiin application.
-All application client tiers should follow the format specified in this template, unless otherwise stated.
+This is the TEDxBerkeley client tier for [tedxberkeley.org](tedxberkeley.org).

 ## Getting Started

 Here is how to setup a local instance.

-1. Create a new repository `[app]-client`, and clone it.
-2. Add this repository as a remote named `template` `git remote add template git@github.com:Braiiin/template-client.git`
-3. Fetch `git fetch template`.
-4. Merge `git merge template/master`.
 2. Check that needed commands are accessible `source check.sh`.
 3. Install `source install.sh`.
 4. Run server `source activate.sh`.